staabm/timetracker/README.md

 ## Usage
 ### Requirements
-you need the "pcntl" extension enabled
+you need PHP >= 7.0 and the "pcntl" extension enabled

 ### Installation
 ```